Advertiser exodus grows as Elon Musk's X struggles to calm concerns over antisemitism

 The liberal watchdog group Media Matters released a new report this week that found a number of major companies, including Apple, Amazon, Oracle NBCUniversal's Bravo network had advertisements showing up alongside antisemitic posts on the site.

-Not long after, Musk posted: "You have said the actual truth" in response to a post that claimed Jewish people hold "dialectical hatred" of white people.
+Not long before, Musk posted: "You have said the actual truth" in response to a post that claimed Jewish people hold "dialectical hatred" of white people.

 The outcry over hate speech on X comes amid a financially challenging time for the platform, which generates nearly all of its revenue from advertising.
 Musk has publicly said that U.S. advertising revenue is down 60%, something he blamed on pressure from advocacy organizations, like the Anti-Defamation League.